 - Demonstrate expertise in palliative care communication skills through the example of participation in physician-family care conferences to utilize and develop best practices.

 - Recognize and apply methods to assist in goal clarification when actively participating in family meetings.

 - Identify common dynamics that may occur within families and the palliative care team that may compromise communication and effective interventions to address them.

 - Identify and demonstrate competence in the use of several published models of spiritual assessment to analyze which model is appropriate in each palliative care situation.

 - Define, document, formalize goals, interventions, and plans that can be articulated clearly in each palliative care situation, applied appropriately, and modified based on changes in the status of patient or situation.

-- Identify, analyze and compose an appropriate quality improvement plan for spiritual and/or chaplaincy care within palliative care • Understand ways in which to utilize QI data to refine chaplaincy specific and the broader palliative care programs and services.
+- Understand ways in which to utilize QI data to refine chaplaincy specific and the broader palliative care programs and services.

 - Demonstrate self-awareness of and the ability to set one’s own cultural values, beliefs, assumptions, and biases aside.

 - Identify ways to obtain knowledge of culture, religious/spiritual beliefs, or existential norms that are unfamiliar while not engaging in stereotyping.